 Playa Jaco

 Playa Jaco has the largest number of surf shops and surf camps in Costa Rica.
-It’s the perfect place for beginners – you’ll have lots of help available to you, at a range of prices – as well as more seasoned surfers.
+It’s the perfect place for beginners – you’ll have lots of help available to you at a range of prices – as well as more seasoned surfers.

 And when you’ve finished surfing for the day, you can take advantage of Playa Jaco’s nightlife.
 It’s a community that likes a good party, and it has an atmosphere to match.
-Whether you’re alone or in a group, looking for adventure or in the mood for something more down-to-earth, Jaco will keep you busy long after you’ve put your board away for the night.
+Whether you’re alone or in a group, looking for adventure or in the mood for something more down-to-earth, Jaco Beach will keep you busy long after you’ve put your board away for the night.

 Playa Jaco, Puntarenas